LuisValgoi/react-instagram-reframe/README.md

 - `-webkit-font-smoothing: antialiased !important;` : Let the fonts of the browser more detailed.
 - `import './something.js'`: Acessing a file within your application called `something.js`.
 - `import 'something.js'`: Acessing a `npm` package installed in your application called `something.js`.
+- `<BrowserRouter>`: Mandatory router from all the custom components.

 > "Everything is javascript